 - Reconciling the number of separations submitted for the QHAPDC with that submitted to the Monthly Activity Collection. - Examining the appropriateness of the admission and classification of public and private same day and overnight (or longer) stay patients within declared public hospitals.
-For example: - Medicare Eligibility vs Country of Birth - Medicare Numbers beginning with numbers other than '4' where residential address is shown as Queensland - Account class assignment of work-related injuries - Account class assignment for passengers of motor vehicle accidents (MVA). - Monitoring accuracy of the assignment of the Australian Refined Diagnosis Related Group (AR-DRG) based on appropriate coding of the diagnoses and procedures contained in a patient's record. - Monitoring compliance with obtaining patient consent to release personal admission details and comparing the number of 'unable to obtain' flags against length of stay (LOS) and AR-DRG details. - Comparing costs and lengths of stay in similar patients across and within declared public hospitals, to identify anomalies. - Assessing the quality of the data items such as those related to socio-demographics, ICD-10-AM or ACHI.
+For example: - Medicare Eligibility vs Country of Birth - Medicare Numbers beginning with numbers other than '4' where residential address is shown as Queensland - Account class assignment of work-related injuries - Account class assignment for passengers of motor vehicle accidents (MVA). - Monitoring accuracy of the assignment of the Australian Refined Diagnosis Related Group (AR-DRG) based on appropriate coding of the diagnoses and procedures contained in a patient's record. - Monitoring compliance with obtaining patient consent to release personal admission details and comparing the number of 'unable to obtain' flags against length of stay (LOS) and AR-DRG details. - Comparing costs and lengths of stay in similar patients across and within declared public hospitals, to identify anomalies. - Comparing admission and separation dates and times to what is recorded in the medical record. - Assessing the quality of the data items such as those related to socio-demographics, ICD-10-AM or ACHI.